fgpv-vpgf/fgpv-vpgf/docs/intentions/introduction.md

 <script src="my-extention.js"></script>
 ```

 When writing an extension.
-You will need to create a variable and the name of the variable will be the name of the extension.
-The variable should execute a function returning an object containing methods`preInit` and `init`.
-RAMP will automatically call the two methods. `preInit` will be called before API is ready. `init` will be called after the API is ready.
+You will need to create a variable and the name of that variable will be the name of the extension.
+The variable should execute a function returning an object containing methods either `preInit` or `init` or both depending on the intention you want to replace.

-Here is an example of what an extension would look like
+Here is an example of the general structure.

 ```js
 var intentionExt = (() => {